-This column is taken from the (post-Super Bowl) March 2008 issue of The American Spectator.
+This column appeared in the March 2008 issue of The American Spectator.

 A few days before last month's Giants-Patriots Super Bowl, Rush Limbaugh's football pal "Hutch" told a not so funny joke on Rush's show.
 Seems three top quarterbacks dropped in on God.
 He asked them, "What do you believe?"
 Peyton Manning and Brett Favre each replied they believe in family, winning, and making the best of their opportunities.
 God rewarded them by inviting the former to take the seat on His right, the latter the seat on His left.
 That's when Tom Brady gave God his answer: "I believe you're in my seat."

 A laughing Rush reacted, "So you think he's big-headed going into this game?"

 Unfortunately, it seems a great many Americans seriously did think just that, a view of a piece with the unprecedented loathing directed at Brady's New England Patriots this past season.
 The closer they came to perfection, the more contempt they inspired.
 Their coach is already regarded as creepier and more indictable than the late Richard Nixon.
 By the eve of Super Bowl Sunday, most every part of the U.S. outside of New England was pulling hard for the New York Giants.
 The Patriots would end their season 18-1.
 But America was quite content to prefer the team that finished 14-6.